Social group walks - FAQs

 Our regular walkers have calm and well socialised dogs so our walks provide a good opportunity to get your dog used to other dogs.
 If you are bringing an anxious dog for the first time, let us know so we can advise other walkers to give you and your dog some space.
 We find that most dogs settle and become calmer as the walk progresses and improve even more after several walk experiences.
 We carefully monitor off-leash dogs - for example if they harass/annoy other dogs - especially any dogs walking on-leash.
 If off-leash dogs cause a problem for any reason, they must go back on leash.

 If you think this is a possibility, your dog must stay on leash and may need to wear a muzzle.
-We have had several regular walkers whose dogs wear muzzles (a labrador, two dachshunds, a staffy, two blue heelers, and two greyhounds).
+We have had several regular walkers whose dogs wear muzzles (including labradors, dachshunds, staffies, blue heelers, german shepherds, australian shepherds, and greyhounds).
 It removes any risk or worry and lets everyone relax, including your dog.

 We encourage you not to use extendable leads or ‘long line’ leads when walking with our group.